-Furthermore, during FY2021, SMBC planned to hold a study session for executives by inviting human rights experts to enhance their understanding of modern slavery, and the study session was conducted in May 2022.
+Furthermore, an external expert was invited to conduct a study group on "business and human rights" for SMBC Group Management Committee executives in May 2022.
+The study group focused on "Business and human rights trends surrounding corporate supply chains".
 SMBC will also continue to provide the training in relation to human rights on regular basis for our employees in order to promote awareness of human rights.